staslev/LeetCode-refactored/content/arrays/IntersectionOfTwoArrays2.md

 Personally, when I read lines such as `numToCount.put(num, count)` it makes me think that the person who wrote this code had my (i.e., the reader's) wellbeing on their mind, and it makes me feel all warm inside.

+#### Caveats

+* Make sure you add the intersected items as many times as they appear in both arrays
+* Make sure you don't add items you have already consumed (i.e., their key in the index is `0`)